brodeau/gonzag/README.md

 * `-v sossheig` name of variable of interest in model file
 * `-l sossheig_box_Faroe_eNATL60-BLBT02_20170101-20170331.nc` : we get the model land-sea mask in this file
 * `-k tmask`: name of land-sea mask  in file `dt_global_alg_sla_vxxc_JFM_2017_SARAL-Altika.nc` variable is `tmask`
+* `-D` : this option forces the computation of the grid distortion (local rotation) to force extra care in these regions while building bilinear mapping

 <!-- * `-p -1` : it's a rectangular extraction, so a regional region, so NO East-West periodicity! -->